 If everything checks out and you are ready to rent your car to the person in need, you set up an appointment to meet the person.

-The renters use their credit card to pay the rent online on RelayRide’s website.
+The renters use their credit cards to pay the rent online on Turo’s website.

 They then call you to set up a time where they can come and get the keys.
 And that will also enable you to verify their identity before letting them drive away with your car.
 You can check their license, show them around the car, note down the mileage and fuel level, and give them the key.